danieldriver/danieldriver.github.io/_posts/2020-04-27-hebrew-at-home.md

 We tend to go with what we know, which is why I started my girls with classical Hebrew.
 As the pandemic dilates, it might be time to stretch to more of what we do not know.
 For my family that means more math and science.
-For you that might mean Hebrew.
+For you that might mean some Hebrew.
 I hope it does.
 Friends often tell me they'd like to learn to read it someday.
 We all know that someday comes rarely, if ever, but Covidtide, this present [Time of the Virus][time], might be just the right time for you to start such a project.
 I'm here to tell you that you can start learning Hebrew from